Holo-Host/holo-host-tools/README.md

 * `zerotier-members-list > registered-holoports.csv`

     Export the list to a file.

 * `zerotier-members-list | grep -i email_address@example.com`

     Quickly search the members list for a single email address.

+### Parameters

+* `--token <token>`

+    `-t <token>`

+    The CloudFlare API token to use for this call.
+Must have access to Holo's K/V store, and must have write access if adding, removing, or autofixing entries.
+If you don't have one, please talk to Holo TechOps.

+* `--network <network_id>`

+    `-n <network_id>`

+    The ID of the ZeroTier network that contains the HoloPorts.
+If you don't know it, you can get it from the TechOps team.

+### Environment variables

+* `HOLO_ZEROTIER_TOKEN`

+    The ZeroTier authorization token.
+See the `--token` command-line parameter for more details.

+* `HOLO_ZEROTIER_NETWORK`

+    The ID of the HoloPort ZeroTier network.
+See the `--network` command-line parameter for more details.